 An eight-sided energy map, this tool uses your client’s space to map out their life.
 It will help identify the areas where they should make positive changes.To give you a basic lesson, the Bagua map is most commonly aligned with the front door, as this is considered the “mouth of chi”, where all the energy enters into the home.

-Feng shui dictates that the Bagua map should be used with a birds-eye view and placed over the floor plan of the home.
+Feng shui dictates that the Bagua map should be used with a birds-eye view and drawn over the floor plan of the home.
 Once it is in place, you can look at which areas of your clients’ life they would most like to improve, and focus on those areas specifically.

 If the Bagua map is not used, you’ll likely try to make all the changes at once, which can be detrimental to the home.
 Doing this can create more clutter and disorganization.
 Follow this rule to let energy flow easily.